freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Contact: Konstantin Belousov, <kib@FreeBSD.org>

-Modern PCI(e) devices typically define memory-mapped BARs, each of them have a separate page-aligned boundaries.
-This is enforced by the need of hypervisors to provide the pass-through using VT-d, which operates with memory and has granularity of page for access control.
-As is, it also means that the BARs have suitable configuration for providing access to usermode, controlling access by the normal page tables.
+Modern PCI(e) devices typically define memory-mapped BARs (Base Address Registers), each BAR has a separate page-aligned boundary and memory region.
+This is enforced by the need
+of hypervisors to provide the pass-through using VT-d, which operates with memory and has the granularity of one page for access control.
+As is, it
+also means that the BARs have a suitable configuration for providing access to usermode, controlling access by the normal page tables.

 Linux already gives a way for userspace mapping of BARs using sysfs.

-Of course, if userspace have enough privileges, it can read BAR, determine the physical address of the mapping as seen by CPU, and use mem(4) AKA /dev/mem to mmap.
+Of course, if userspace have enough privileges, it can read a BAR, determine the physical address of the mapping as seen by CPU, and use mem(4) (aka /dev/mem) to mmap that region of memory.
 This is really cumbersome, and leaves issues open, e.g. BAR might be not activated, which requires involvement on IOMMU on some architectures.
 Also this rude approach makes it very hard to create mappings with the correct caching attributes.

-FreeBSD pci(4) driver recently got a convenient support for such mappings, and pciconf(8) utility was extended to use it.
-See pci(4) for PCIOCBARMMAP ioctl(2) request description for details, and pciconf(8) for the -D switch.
+The FreeBSD pci(4) driver was enhanced to support such mappings, and pciconf(8) utility was extended to use the new support.
+See pci(4)
+for PCIOCBARMMAP ioctl(2) request description for details, and pciconf(8) for the -D switch.